 Quay Default Permissions for Robot Accounts

-Configure organizational default permissions in Quay Registry to automatically grant read access to robot accounts on every new repository.
-LDAP and team patterns.
+Configure Quay Registry default permissions to auto-grant read access to robot accounts on every new repository.
+API and team patterns.

 By Luca Berton β€’ β€’ πŸ“– 6 min read